-All three of Tutwiler's warden positions are currently filled.
-Ms. Deidra Wright serves as Warden III at Tutwiler.
-Ms. Lagreta McClain as Warden II, and Mr. Kenneth Drake as Warden I. Warden Wright is very committed to the provision of leadership training for her management team.
-As individuals and as a team, the wardens consistently demonstrate solid management skills, teamwork, and lead by example.
-The monitor continues to observe outstanding leadership by the facility wardens and the executive team at Tutwiler during this reporting period, especially as they deal with the operational impacts of COVID-19.
+All three of Tutwiler's Warden positions were filled.
+Ms. Deidra Wright served as Warden III at Tutwiler.
+Ms. Lagreta McClain as Warden II, and Mr. Kenneth Drake as Warden I.

+Like Warden Wright, Warden McClain has demonstrated her commitment to the provision of leadership training for Tutwiler's management team.
+As individuals and as a team, the Wardens consistently demonstrated solid management skills, teamwork, and led by example.
+The monitor observed outstanding leadership by the facility Wardens and the executive team at Tutwiler during this reporting period, especially as they dealt with the operational impacts of COVID-19.
+Warden Wright retired as of December 31, 2021 and Warden McClain assumed the role of Interim Warden.
+Warden McClain had served through several compliance monitoring visits as Tutwiler's Settlement Compliance Administrator.
+As such, she is very familiar with the requirements of the settlement agreement.
+It is the monitor's hope that, at some point, all three Warden positions will again be filled.

-Presently, all three Captain positions are also filled.
+Presently, all three Captain positions are filled.
 In addition to Captain Blanding, Compliance Captain, Captain Brian Coleman serves as the Security Captain, and Captain Brandon Knowlton serves as the Administrative Captain.

-In September 2020, the-then IPCM, left the department to pursue another job opportunity.
+In September 2020, the then IPCM, left the department to pursue another job opportunity.
 Tutwiler had to wait for the State Personnel Department to update the applicant register for that position.
 Once the register was available, a new IPCM was selected.
 In the interim, Captain Blanding once again assumed the IPCM duties.
-A new IPCM, Ms. Suzanne Hamm, has been hired and is in place as of February 1, 2021.
-Captain Blanding will provide assistance and support during Ms. Hamm's transition.
+A new IPCM, Ms. Suzanne Hamm, was hired and was in place as of February 1, 2021.
+Captain Blanding is available to provide assistance and support to Ms. Hamm.

 Ms. Tina Tyler, the Institutional Grievance Coordinator, also fills a critical leadership role at Tutwiler.
 Ms. Tyler, a civilian, also serves as Tutwiler's ADA Administrator.
 It has been the monitor's observation that Ms. Tyler does an exceptional job.
-Her investigations of allegations and complaints, and her documentation are detailed and thorough.
+Her investigations of allegations and complaints, and her documentation and follow through on issues are detailed and thorough.
 In response to the high volume of work Ms. Tyler handles, an assistant's position was created for that office.
-This position has been filled by Ms. Heidi Ward, the former Disciplinary Hearing Officer.
+This position was filled but that individual recently relocated out-of-state.
+Tutwiler has hired a replacement to work with Ms. Tyler.
+This individual has since relocated to another state.
+Ms. Clarissa Adams has been hired as Ms. Tyler's new assistant.
+Ms. Adams began her employment on February 1, 2022.